 Data: Not applicable – this isn’t a smartphone.

-Anything else: Customers get a free car and wall charger, plus you can keep your own phone number.
+Extras: Customers get a free car and wall charger, plus you can keep your own phone number.
 There are no annual contracts and no cancelation fees.

-Ideal for: Seniors who also want a medical alert they can rely on.
+Ideal For: Seniors who also want a medical alert they can rely on.
 We love the range of health features and the 5Star response.

 Plans: The best plan for this is Mobile Share Plus 3GB or 9GB, both of which are shared data plans.